GW2 Thief Guide, Build - These Thief Build Are Going To Steal Your Heart!

 Acrobatics – a huge part of Thief’s identity is dodging and moving around the fight quickly.
 These aspects are significantly buffed by the Acrobatics tree.
 Moreover, it also empowers sword skills.
 It’s another spec that is considered a bit underpowered and not being used that often.

-Trickery – this specialization improves stealing, trick skills and helps dealing with initiative.
+Trickery – this specialization improves stealing, trick skills and helps to deal with initiative.
 It provides some damage boosts in tandem with the ability to burst harder with the bigger initiative supply.

 Minor traits increase your initiative cap and generation as well as enhance your damage output as you spend this resource.
 The best major trait for the first slot is Burst of Agility since it gives you some nice boons when you attack your foe from behind or from the side.